geektimus/dotfiles/Documentation/ArchInstallation.md

 pacstrap /mnt base base-devel linux linux-firmware emacs-nox neovim terminus-font
 ```

+Note: On Artix the command is `basestrap` and we need to install the `openrc` package as an extra in the previous command.

 ## Generate fstab

 ```bash
 genfstab -U /mnt >> /mnt/etc/fstab
 ```

+Note: On Artix the command is `fstabgen`

 ## Switch to root in the newly installed partition